You are here

 EESA01H3 Introduction to Environmental Science

-2. Core courses in International Development (3.0 credits as follows)
+2. Core courses in International Development (at least 3.0 credits from among the following)

 IDSB01H3 Political Economy of International Development